 - Employees under 20 years of age must earn at least 85 percent of the Maryland minimum wage during their first six months of employment.

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
-For example, in Montgomery County, the minimum wage is now $12.25 for employers with 51 or more employees and $12 for employers with 50 or fewer employees.
+For example, the minimum wage in Montgomery County is currently $14 per hour for employers with 51 or more employees, $13.25 for employers with 50 to 11 employees, and $13 for businesses that have 10 or fewer employees.
+Additionally, the minimum wage in Prince George’s County is currently $11.50 per hour for all businesses, which is 50 cents more than the state minimum wage.
 Be sure to check what local wage laws may apply to you.

 How should small business owners prepare for potential changes to the minimum wage?

-Maryland small business owners have spent the last few years adjusting to phased-in increases to the minimum wage, but they should pay attention to the gubernatorial race, whose outcome could affect further increases to hourly pay rates.
+Maryland small business owners have spent the last few years adjusting to phased-in increases to the minimum wage, but they should pay attention to any possible adjustments to the current wage increases.

-It remains to be seen whether Maryland minimum wage will continue to increase, but here are some other steps you can take to make sure your business is ready for anything:
+It remains to be seen whether Maryland minimum wage will continue to increase past 2026, but here are some other steps you can take to make sure your business is ready for anything:

 - Hire the best: Hiring the right people is always important, but doubly so when you operate a small business.
 So, take your time and cast a wide net when recruiting new employees.
 And, once you have your team in place, make employee retention a priority by offering them a path to growth and development and by making your business an attractive place to work.